1j01/rezzy-zoom-and-enhance/README.md

 * Left and right arrow keys (obviously)
 * Probably some big ol' buttons
-* Sit back with a wireless mouse under a comfy blanket and use the buttons to go forwards and back (and scroll up and down)
+* Sit back with a wireless mouse under a comfy blanket and use the right/left buttons to go forwards and back (and scroll up and down with mousewheel)
 * Or ditto but with a gamepad
 * Or ditto but with your phone